Mindbender (UFO): Production

 The episode features scenes from two previous episodes: "Identified" and "A Question of Priorities".
 During the hallucinations suffered by Straker, the 'actors' use their real names when talking to each other.
 In the movie studio filming sequence, Sylvia Anderson has a cameo reading prompts and is referred to on screen by her first name.
 The scenes of Straker's hallucinations blur the barrier between the "reality" of the UFO universe and the viewer's reality, effectively breaking the fourth wall.

 Reception

-John Kenneth Muir praises the episode, writing that it "works so well" both as a "literal narrative" about an alien trap, and as a metafiction about film and TV production.
-He interprets the Wild West scenes as a homage to the cinematography and music of the Dollars Trilogy and other Spaghetti Westerns.
-Muir concludes that the episode "plays beautifully with form and anticipates our every reaction," adding that while self-reflexive television is often played for comedy, episodes like this "[make] us ask important questions about what is real life and what is fantasy."
+John Kenneth Muir praised the episode, writing that it "works so well" both as a "literal narrative" about an alien trap, and as a metafiction about film and TV production.
+He interpreted the Wild West scenes as a homage to the cinematography and music of the Dollars Trilogy and other Spaghetti Westerns.
+Muir concluded that the episode "plays beautifully with form and anticipates our every reaction," adding that while self-reflexive television is often played for comedy, episodes like this "[make] us ask important questions about what is real life and what is fantasy."

-Ranking "Mindbender" the fourth-best episode of UFO, review website anorakzone.com comments that the "odd, vaguely Prisoner-esque" story manages its "meta/fourth wall-breaking content [...] with a real sense of style."
+Ranking "Mindbender" the fourth-best episode of UFO, review website anorakzone.com commented that the "odd, vaguely Prisoner-esque" story manages its "meta/fourth wall-breaking content [...] with a real sense of style."
+SFX magazine commented that a scene in which Straker sees his son's fatal accident (from "A Question of Priorities") being played as part of the metafictional studio's dailies has "real edge" and a "Prisoner-esque quality".